 If you love animals and want to make a respectable living providing a much-needed and in-demand service in your community…all from your own home, then the At Home Pet Network might be just the right option for you!
-There’s never been an opportunity for you to start a business of your very own quite like this one…until now!
+There’s never been an opportunity to start a turnkey business of your very own quite like this one…until now!
 Read on….,

 The Perfect Business Opportunity for Any Animal Lover

 Things are tight in the current economy, that’s for sure.
 But despite the current economic downturn, there’s one thing many people don’t seem to want to compromise on, and that’s anything relating to their pets.
 And boy, are there a lot of them!
 In fact, Americans have more pets in their homes than ever before.
 According to the American Pet Products Association (APPA), 62% of U.S. households in the coming year will own a pet.
 That’s 71.4 million homes with a Fido, a Fluffy or some other bird, fish, reptile or other caged friend.
 What’s even more amazing is how well we treat them… like a member of the family and then some!
 Let’s face it, we pamper our pets.

 “The psychology of pet owners has changed over the better part of the last decade,” says John O’Driscoll, a kennel owner/operator of many years and the founder/owner of the At Home Pet Network (AHPN).
 “Pets used to be a working member of the household with a job to do and a role to play.
 Now, having a pet means having another family member, a social creature that needs human interaction.”
 In keeping with this trend, pet industry expenditures have gone up every year for as long as had been recorded, topping out at an estimated $45.4 billion in 2009.
 And of that number, $3.4 billion alone is in the area of pet services, which includes grooming and boarding.